 Observe that each part looks like a full-fledged stack in its own right!
-The environment @1233 refers to names that the top-level uses (such as gen), while the environment @1678 (and hence @1909) refers to ones that the generator uses (such as n).
+The environment @top-level refers to names that the top-level uses (such as gen), while the environment @8500 (and hence @4762) refers to ones that the generator uses (such as n).